Fellow-Consulting-AG/docapp-docs/docs/en/doc2/export/infor-idm.md

   - DOC²
 ---

+#### Export to Infor IDM

-#### Export to Infor Document Management without publishing the document values in a seperate BOD
+**How to export to Infor Document Management without publishing the document values in a seperate BOD**

-Step by Step guide how to export documents to Infor Document Management (IDM) without publishing the values in a seperate BOD.
+A step by step guide on how to export documents to Infor Document Management (IDM) without publishing the values in a seperate BOD.

 **Prerequisites:**